januswel/yangpao/README.md

   Postfix = " version"

 [[Files]]
-  # matches like "sequential version 20103" in src/public/index.html
+  # matches like android:versionCode="20103" in AndroidManifest.xml
-  Path = "src/public/index.html"
+  Path = "AndroidManifest.xml"
-  Prefix = "sequential version "
+  Prefix = "android:versionCode=\""
-  Postfix = ""
+  Postfix = "\""
-  IsSequential = true
+  IsNumber = true
 ```

-#### IsSequential
+#### IsNumber

-If "IsSequential" field is true, its "Files" settings are matches and bumps with sequential version number which corresponds to `major * 10000 + minor * 100 + patch`.
+If "IsNumber" field is true, its "Files" settings are matches and bumps with sequential version number which corresponds to `major * 10000 + minor * 100 + patch`.

 ### yangpao